bcdatavis/crd-shelter-beds/data-sources.md

 **3. Shelter bed count and type:**

-*Number of beds copied from websites listed below on October 14, 2025 and merged based on shelter address.*
+*Number of beds copied from the BC Housing website on October 14, 2025 and merged based on shelter address.*
+*BC211 was used to confirm that no shelters were missing*

 * BC Housing - [Shelter List](https://smap.bchousing.org/)